 BeanValidationInterceptor on your Query Bus, and it will automatically find and configure your validator implementation.
 While it uses sensible defaults, you can fine-tune it to your specific needs.

 You want to spend as few resources on an invalid queries as possible.
 Therefore, this interceptor is generally placed in the very front of the interceptor chain.
 In some cases, a Logging or Auditing interceptor might need to be placed in front, with the validating interceptor immediately following it.

 MessageHandlerInterceptor, allowing you to configure it as a Handler Interceptor as well.

 Message Handler Interceptors can take action both before and after query processing.
 Interceptors can even block query processing altogether, for example for security reasons.

 handle, that takes three parameters: the query message, the current

 UnitOfWork and an

-InterceptorChain is used to continue the dispatching process.
+InterceptorChain is used to continue the dispatching process, whereas the